byu-oit/kotlin-uapi/docs/content/_tutorial/user-context.md

 tutorial_source: https://github.com/byu-oit/kotlin-uapi/tree/master/examples/library/tutorial-steps/3-user-context
 ---

+# Contents
+{:.no_toc}

+* This will become the Table of Contents
+{:toc}

+# Introduction

-The UAPI Runtime tries to bake authorization and permissions-checking into all levels of the application.
+The UAPI Runtime tries to help you bake authorization and permissions-checking into all levels of the application.
 This allows us to make things easier both for you and those who call your API.
 For example, the user can know that, if we send back a link to an operation, the logged-in user is authorized to follow that link.
 We can also make enforcing these rules easy for you.